arithmometer/pygsvd/README.md

 (C) 2017 Benjamin Naecker bnaecker@fastmail.com

-But this code generates correct results for *all* tested cases of nonsquare A and B matrices, including cases where arrays contain zero rows or columns.
+This code generates correct results for *all* tested cases of nonsquare A and B matrices, including rank-deficient cases where arrays contain zero rows or columns.
+Comprehensive test coverage includes approximately 250 tests.
+It maintains the descending order of the generalized singular values as in the original wrapper code by Benjamin Neacker, which is consistent with the regular SVD, but opposite to the GSVD convention in Matlab.

-More tests will be added soon.
-It maintains the sort order of the singular values of the original code by Benjamin Neacker, opposite to the convention in Matlab, and also adds an option to return the inverse transpose of X instead of X as defined below.
+An option was added to return the inverse transpose of X instead of X.  This is discussed in more detail below.

 ## Overview